From career breakthroughs to professional milestones, explore how John Madden made an impact.

 In the fall of 1956, John Madden played football at Grays Harbor College.

-In 1957, John Madden played both offense and defense for the Mustangs at Cal Poly in San Luis Obispo.
+In 1957, John Madden played both offense and defense for the Cal Poly Mustangs.

-In 1958, John Madden continued to play both offense and defense for the Mustangs at Cal Poly in San Luis Obispo.
+In 1958, John Madden continued to play both offense and defense for the Cal Poly Mustangs.

 On January 3, 1959, John Madden played in the All-American Bowl in Tucson, Arizona.

-In August 1959, John Madden suffered an injury on his other knee in his first training camp with the Philadelphia Eagles, ending his playing career.
+In August 1959, John Madden suffered a torn knee ligament during his first training camp with the Philadelphia Eagles, ending his playing career before playing in a regulation game professionally.

-In 1959, John Madden earned a Bachelor of Science in education from Cal Poly.
+In 1959, John Madden earned a Bachelor of Science degree in education from Cal Poly.

 In 1960, John Madden became an assistant coach at Allan Hancock College in Santa Maria, California.

-In 1961, John Madden earned a Master of Arts in education from Cal Poly.
+In 1961, John Madden earned a Master of Arts degree in education from Cal Poly.

 In 1962, John Madden was promoted to head coach at Allan Hancock College.

-In 1963, John Madden's Allan Hancock College Bulldogs were ranked No. 9 nationally among city colleges.
+In 1963, John Madden's Allan Hancock Bulldogs were ranked No. 9 nationally among city colleges.

-In 1966, John Madden's final campaign as a defensive assistant coach at San Diego State, the Aztecs were ranked among the top small colleges in the country.
+In 1966, John Madden served as a defensive assistant coach at San Diego State, where the Aztecs were ranked among the top small colleges in the country.

-In 1967, John Madden was hired by Al Davis as linebackers coach for the AFL's Oakland Raiders.
+In 1967, John Madden was hired by Al Davis as the linebackers coach for the AFL's Oakland Raiders, helping the team reach Super Bowl II.

-On February 4, 1969, John Madden was named the head coach of the Oakland Raiders, becoming the youngest head coach in the AFL/NFL at the time.
+On February 4, 1969, John Madden was named the head coach of the Oakland Raiders, becoming the youngest head coach in the AFL/NFL at the age of 32.

-On January 9, 1977, John Madden won his first and only NFL title with the Oakland Raiders, defeating the Minnesota Vikings 32-14 in Super Bowl XI.
+On January 9, 1977, John Madden won his first and only NFL title with a 32–14 win over the Minnesota Vikings in Super Bowl XI.

-In 1977, The Raiders made the playoffs as a Wild Card team, but lost the AFC Championship Game to the Denver Broncos.
+In 1977, the Raiders made the playoffs as a Wild Card team, but lost the AFC Championship Game.

-In 1978, The Raiders enjoyed their tenth straight winning campaign under Madden but failed to qualify for the playoffs.
+In 1978, the Raiders enjoyed their tenth straight winning campaign under John Madden, but failed to qualify for the playoffs.

 On January 4, 1979, John Madden announced his retirement from coaching due to a troublesome ulcer and occupational burnout.

-In 1979, John Madden joined CBS as a color commentator for NFL telecasts.
+In 1979, John Madden joined CBS as a color commentator after retiring from coaching.

 In 1981, John Madden was elevated to CBS's top football broadcasting duo with Pat Summerall, replacing Tom Brookshier.

-On January 23, 1994, Madden told Summerall that while CBS may no longer have the NFL, at least they have the memories, during their final CBS telecast together at the 1993 NFC Championship Game.
+On January 23, 1994, during their final CBS telecast together, the 1993 NFC Championship Game, John Madden told Pat Summerall that while CBS may no longer have the NFL, at least they have the memories.

 In 1994, John Madden created a special 10th Anniversary All-Madden team.